Status of Operations and Implementation

 SinoPac Holdings established the "Emerging Risk Management Guidelines" and implemented management mechanisms for the identification, measurement, monitoring, reporting, and mitigation measures for emerging risks accordingly.
 Since 2019, the Company has referenced related reports on emerging risks published by external institutions each year to identify emerging risks.
 The Company also compiles feedback from subsidiaries, identifies emerging risks at the group level, and establishes mitigation plans to prepare in advance.

 SinoPac Holdings compiles the emerging risks submitted by the subsidiaries and considers the possibility of occurrence and the level of impact to identify the emerging risks of the Group.
-Among them, two major risks, namely "climate change" and "prolonged economic stagnation" have more significant impact on SinoPac Holdings and the Company formulated related mitigation measures.
+Among them, two major long-term potential risks, namely "Potential risks of the adoption of new technologies in operations (e.g., generative AI)" and " geopolitical and geoeconomic confrontation" have more significant impact on SinoPac Holdings and the Company formulates related mitigation and management measures.

 ■ Climate Risk Management